-Table 4-6 Optional Encyclopedia Data Store Administrator properties
+Table 4-4 Optional Encyclopedia Data Store Administrator properties (continued)

 Parameter Description Default Value Supported Databases CREATE_SCHEMA Set to true to create a new schema, false to use an existing schema.
 Specifies whether to create a new Encyclopedia schema.
 PostgreSQL only, not supported for Oracle.
 Creating a schema automatically creates the schema owner and application user if necessary.
 False PostgreSQL DATA_EXPORT FOLDER Absolute path to the folder to which data is exported.
 This parameter is required if EXPORT_DATA is true.
 Folder is on the database machine.
 All DATA_EXPORT FORMAT Format of exported data.
 Specify 'Oracle' or 'PostgreSQL'. {DATABASE TYPE} All DATA_IMPORT FOLDER Absolute path to the folder from which data is imported.
 This parameter is required if IMPORT_DATA is true.
 For PostgreSQL, the data must be on the database server.
 PostgreSQL DATA_IMPORT FORMAT Format of imported data.
-Specify 'Oracle' or 'PostgreSQL'. {DATABASE TYPE} PostgreSQL DATA INITIALIZATION SCRIPT Base name of the file without the extension that contains the data initialization script.
-This parameter is required if INITIALIZE_DATA is true.
-All DATABASE_HOST Hostname or IP address of the machine hosting the database.
+Specify 'Oracle' or 'PostgreSQL'. {DATABASE TYPE} PostgreSQL DATABASE_HOST Hostname or IP address of the machine hosting the database.
 This value is required for PostgreSQL.
 Required for Oracle if not using TNS.
-All DATABASE_NAME Database name for PostgreSQL.
+All DATABASE INSTANCE RDBMS instance that manages the database.
+SQL Server DATABASE_NAME Database name for PostgreSQL.
 For Oracle not using TNS, the database service name.
 For Oracle using TNS, the TNS net service name.
 All